-Chester is a small, but vibrant community with highly engaged civic leaders, business owners, and residents.
-The Village Center is a clearly defined area comprised of a diverse mix of retail and service businesses, restaurants, cultural organizations, government agencies and offices, recreational destinations, churches, and a residential neighborhood.
-While this report is primarily focused on the Village Center, several of the recommendations and proposed projects could apply to businesses throughout town.
+Monson is a vibrant community with highly engaged civic leaders, business owners, and residents.
+The Town Center is a clearly defined area comprised of a diverse mix of retail and service businesses, restaurants, cultural organizations, government agencies and offices, recreational destinations, iconic churches, and residential neighborhoods.
+While this report is primarily focused on the Town Center, several of the recommendations and proposed projects could apply to businesses throughout Town.